 The Learning Assistance Center, located on the second floor, room 704, of the Learning Resource Center building at the Indian Wells Valley campus, provides a variety of support services for students enrolled in academic and vocational courses.
 The campuses at KRV and ESCC campuses at Bishop and Mammoth also have combined LRC/LAC's with Tutoring and GED Preparation for students.

 Exam Proctoring is available for both Cerro Coso courses and other institutions' courses.
 Proctored exams are required for select online courses.
 Proctoring is available free of charge at any Cerro Coso Community College campus for our distance learning courses.
+Exams must be scheduled at least one week in advance.
+You need your student ID number in order to schedule an exam.
 Parking fees apply.

 Tutoring is available from trained peer tutors for almost every subject offered by the college.
 Students may enroll in the tutoring course and work with tutors hired, trained, and supervised by faculty.
 Students may come with or without an appointment (though appointments are preferred) to work with a tutor, usually in small peer groups.
 Students should bring their assignments, homework, or questions, and we'll provide the tools needed to excel.
 Students should sign up for a tutor early in the semester for the best chance of success!
 Students may complete a skills survey in the LAC or online.
 Once the survey is completed, it will be reviewed by LAC faculty.